AdobeDocs/campaign-learn.en/help/get-started/explore-the-adobe-campaign-user-interface.md

 level: Beginner
 exl-id: 69d47d92-2590-4b3b-801b-493fbe4df2ce
 ---
-# Explore the Adobe Campaign user interface
+# Explore the Adobe Campaign v8 Client Console user interface

 Learn about the Adobe Campaign V8 user interface and how to navigate the main features.